spine-tools/spine-conductor/README.md

 # Configuration

-The release tagging script is configured in TOML format as shown below:
+All commands are configured using a TOML file.
+For `spine-tools` you can use the example shown below:

 ```toml
 [tool.conductor]
 packagename_regex = "spine(toolbox|(db){0,1}[_-][a-z]+)"  # package name on PyPI